 Development (SAPARD) Program', was approved at the 1999 Spring Summit of EU Heads of State in Berlin and supported the preparation of 10 Central and Eastern European countries for accession to the European Union in the fields of agriculture and rural development.
 SAPARD provided funds for preparation in order to accelerate accession.
-In other words, the aim of the SAPARD program was, similarly to the logics PHRARE, to help the candidate countries to adopt the acquis Communautaire when it come to the agricultural structural and rural development measures covered by the European Agricultural Guidance and Guarantee Fund (EAGGF), and to contribute to the development and transformation of a sustainable and competitive agricultural economy, and to help increase the attractiveness and the retention capacity of rural areas by strengthening the competitiveness of the agricultural areas, and creating and maintaining jobs.
+In other words, the aim of the SAPARD program was, similarly to the logics PHRARE, to help the candidate countries to adopt the acquis Communautaire when it come to the agricultural structural and rural development measures covered by the European Agricultural Guidance and Guarantee Fund (EAGGF), and to contribute to the development and transformation of a sustainable and competitive agricultural economy, and to help increase the attractiveness and the retention capacity of rural areas by strengthening the competitiveness of the agricultural economy, reducing environmental damage in agriculture, strengthening the adaptability of rural areas, and creating and maintaining jobs.
 Another key objective, which by this point comes as no surprise, was to prepare the candidate countries to receive the structural funds.